Learn about the basic concepts you should understand before loading data into an Oracle Database using SQL*Loader.

 For fields in external tables, the database settings of the NLS parameters determine the default character set, date masks, and decimal separator.

 With SQL*Loader, to identify a single quotation mark as the enclosure character, you

 FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '\''

 In external tables, the use of the backslash escape character within a string raises an error.
 The workaround is to use double quotation marks to identify a single quotation mark as the enclosure character.
 For example:

 TERMINATED BY ',' ENCLOSED BY "'"

-7.9.7 Loading Tables into Object Stores Using SQL*Loader
+7.9.7 Loading Tables Using Data Stored into Object Storage

 In the following example, you have a table (